Accurate Weather Data integrating Wetter.com

 Nodes

-To send the weather data to wetter.com, it makes sense to define global variables, e.g. gv_mqtt_home_outdoor_weather_temperature for the current temperature in other flows.
+To send the data to wetter.com, it makes sense to define global variables, e.g. gv_mqtt_home_outdoor_weather_temperature for the current temperature in other flows.

 In the actual wetter.com flow, these global variables are then used to compose and transmit the http string described in the API.